 Work where you want.
 Living in Nashville gives you more opportunities as a nurse than if you were living in a smaller city or town.
 If you’re interested in working in hospitals, Nashville has more than 30 hospitals in the metropolitan area and is the home of three of the nation’s best hospitals, including our clinical partner Saint Thomas Hospital, which was ranked as a top teaching hospital.
 If you’re looking for something different, you can work at the various senior living facilities, as a home health care nurse or as a school nurse.
-According to the U.S. Bureau of Labor Statistics, the mean annual salary of a registered nurse in Tennessee is $64,120, and the cost of living is significantly lower than cities such as Chicago.
+According to the U.S. Bureau of Labor Statistics, the mean annual salary of a registered nurse in Tennessee is $64,120, and the cost of living is significantly lower than in cities such as Chicago.

 Nashville offers all of the excitement of living in a city without being overwhelming.
 Compared to Chicago’s population of 6.5 million people, Nashville has a dramatically smaller population of 1.5 million.
 That said, a smaller population doesn’t translate to fewer jobs.
-The nationwide nursing shortfall is in effect in Tennessee, and plenty of opportunity exists for nurses within the state.
+The nationwide nursing shortfall is in effect in Tennessee, and plenty of opportunities exists for nurses within the state.